 Bone marrow is a thick, spongy kind of jelly in the middle of most of your bones.
+Your bones can be found throughout your body.

 Bone marrow makes stem cells.

 These are the special cells that make all the other cells in you!